 One problem faced by many organisations is a lack of visibility of the true patch status of their environment.
-This can leave organisations unknowingly exposed to exploitation by adversaries or otherwise thinking that patches had been applied, or reported that they had been applied, when they had failed to be applied successfully.
+This can leave organisations unknowingly exposed to exploitation by malicious actors or otherwise thinking that patches had been applied, or reported that they had been applied, such as when they had failed to be applied successfully or were waiting on a device reboot.
 Using vulnerability scanners can assist organisations to gather information on missing patches in their environment.
 In cases where vulnerability scanners can't be used, organisations should refer to vendor documentation on how to identify patching levels and conduct manual audits instead.

-The following are recommended timeframes for conducting vulnerability scans for missing application patches:
+The following are recommended timeframes for conducting vulnerability scans for missing patches: